breezy-weather/breezy-weather/docs/HOMEPAGE.md

 For each trend, the day of the week or "Today" is shown on top of each column, and just below, the day of the month and the month are shown.

+When data is missing for the whole period, the tab will be hidden.

 #### Temperature trends